ryantd42/NY-Legislative-Git/2023/A7339C-2023/bill.md

- to,  governing  rechargeable battery recycling shall, upon the effective date of section 27-1805 of this title, be preempted; provided,  however, that  nothing in this section shall preclude a person from coordinating,
- A. 7339--B  4

- for recycling or reuse, the collection  of  rechargeable  batteries  AND PROVIDED,  FURTHER, HOWEVER, THAT NOTHING IN THIS SECTION SHALL PRECLUDE THE ENFORCEMENT OF THIS TITLE PURSUANT TO SUBDIVISION  FIVE  OF  SECTION 27-1809 OF THIS TITLE.
+ to,  governing  rechargeable battery recycling shall, upon the effective date of section 27-1805 of this title, be preempted; provided,  however, that  nothing in this section shall preclude a person from coordinating, for recycling or reuse, the collection  of  rechargeable  batteries  AND PROVIDED,  FURTHER, HOWEVER, THAT NOTHING IN THIS SECTION SHALL PRECLUDE THE ENFORCEMENT OF THIS TITLE PURSUANT TO SUBDIVISION  FIVE  OF  SECTION 27-1809 OF THIS TITLE.
-  §  10.
-This act shall take effect immediately; provided, however, that the amendments to paragraph a of subdivision 1 of section 27-1807 of the environmental conservation law made by section five of  this  act  shall take effect one hundred eighty days after it shall have become a law.
+  § 11.
+This act shall take effect immediately.